Felix Brückmann

 Felix Brückmann (born December 16, 1990) is a German professional ice hockey goaltender.
+He is currently playing with Adler Mannheim of the Deutsche Eishockey Liga (DEL).

 Playing career

-He is currently playing with Adler Mannheim of the Deutsche Eishockey Liga (DEL).
-He made his professional debut with Adler Mannheim before moving as a free agent to Grizzlys Wolfsburg on April 17, 2014.
+Brückmann made his professional debut with Adler Mannheim before moving as a free agent to Grizzlys Wolfsburg on April 17, 2014.

 After six seasons in Wolfsburg, Brückmann returned to original club, Adler Mannheim, on a two-year contract on 20 March 2020.